The Commerce Department updates its policies to stop China from getting advanced computer chips

 The updates stemmed from consulting with industry and conducting technological analyses.
 There will now be a gray zone that will be monitored for chips that could still be used for military aims even if they might not meet the thresholds for trade limitations.

-Chip exports can also be restricted to companies headquartered in Macao or anywhere under a U.S. arms embargo, preventing countries of concern from circumventing the controls and providing chips to China.
+Chip exports can also be restricted to companies headquartered in Macau or anywhere under a U.S. arms embargo, preventing countries of concern from circumventing the controls and providing chips to China.

 The updates also introduce new requirements that make it more difficult for China to manufacture advanced chips abroad.
 The list of manufacturing equipment that falls under the export controls has also been expanded, among other changes to the policy.